pagetitle

 Management of Mines in Operation

-The Huanzala Mine is situated in the Andes at an elevation of about 4,000 meters, and it has been producing zinc, lead and copper concentrates, contributing to a stable supply of metal resources.
+The Huanzala Mine is situated in the Andes at an elevation of about 4,000 meters, and for more than half a century it has been producing zinc, lead, and copper concentrates, contributing to a stable supply of metal resources.

 Items listed in PAMA